vsoch/vsoch.github.io/_posts/2013-11-25-introduction-to-weka.md

 ### A Strategy?

 One possible strategy (that seems glaringly obvious now that I've given Weka a go) is to use a GUI package like this to very quickly try out a bunch of methods on your data.
-Then, once you get a sense of what your data looks like, and which classifiers might be a good fit,<span style="font-size: 13px;"> then you can go back to statistical powerhouse packages like R where you can really fine tune your analyses.
+Then, once you get a sense of what your data looks like, and which classifiers might be a good fit, then you can go back to statistical powerhouse packages like R where you can really fine tune your analyses.
 Also remember that Weka has [command line interface](http://weka.wikispaces.com/Primer) for more power in customization.
-If you are a fan of python, also give [Orange a try](http://orange.biolab.si/).</span>
+If you are a fan of python, also give [Orange a try](http://orange.biolab.si/).